 - Some EMF sources in the home, such as cell phones, smart meters, and Wi-Fi emitters (RF signals), change levels very rapidly due to protocol definitions. - Cell phones adjust their transmission levels based on signal strength from the cell tower and obstacles affecting the signal.
-(Increased up to 100× in signal strength with just one bar from four bars.) - Smart meters can send very fast signal bursts every few seconds, or hour/day, depending on the network type, while Wi-Fi routers adjust signal strength based on transfer load. - Aside from the PowerGrid, LFM and LFE sources are usually more consistent.
-However, as with RF signals, the device should be rotated in all directions to obtain the highest and most accurate reading-especially at low radiation levels. - Proximity to transmitters affects accuracy-measuring too close can cause the device to overread.
+(Increased up to 100× in signal strength with just one bar from four bars.) - Smart meters can send very fast signal bursts every few seconds, or hour/day, depending on the network type, while Wi-Fi routers adjust signal strength based on transfer load. - The Powergrid aside, LFM and LFE sources are usually more consistent, but as with RF signals, the device must be rotated in all directions to find the highest and most accurate reading. - Proximity to transmitters affects accuracy-measuring too close can cause the device to overread.
 For wireless devices, hold the meter at least 12 to 30cm away.
 This applies to all RF broadband meters.
+(Further reading on the topic of near and far fields is recommended but not covered here.)